lprevidente/ddd-example/README.md

 - `Password` - Handles password hashing and validation
 - `UserId` and `TeamId` - Strongly typed identifiers

-### Domain Services
+### Command Handlers (CQRS)

+The application follows the Command Query Responsibility Segregation pattern:

+- Each command (e.g., `CreateTeam`, `AddUserToTeam`) has a dedicated handler
+- Commands represent intent to change state
-- `TeamService` - Core business logic for team operations
+- Queries are separated from commands for optimized read operations
-- `UserService` - Manages user operations

 ### Application Services